 We establish a simple generalization of a known result in the plane.
 The simplices in any pure simplicial complex in Rd may be colored with d+1 colors so that no two simplices that share a (d-1)-facet have the same color.
 In R2 this says that any planar map all of whose faces are triangles may be 3-colored, and in R3 it says that tetrahedra in a collection may be "solid 4-colored" so that no two glued face-to-face receive the same color.

 O'Rourke, Joseph, "A Note on Solid Coloring of Pure Simplicial Complexes" (2010).
-Faculty Publications.
-Paper 37.
+Computer Science: Faculty Publications.
+37.